dazthecorgi/docs/docs/discover/02-FAQ.md

 ### Can Quilibrium handle traffic from a big tech company with millions or billions of users?

-Quilibrium’s shared-nothing architecture, similar to ScyllaDB, allows parallel transaction processing without resource conflicts, unlike Ethereum’s single-threaded model, which bottlenecks under high load.
+Q’s shared-nothing architecture, similar to ScyllaDB, allows parallel transaction processing without resource conflicts, unlike Ethereum’s single-threaded model, which bottlenecks under high load.
 This design theoretically supports high traffic and is built to be as relatively conflict-free as possible.
 Quilibrium could support 100 million or even 2 billion daily active users (like Facebook), enabling massive scalability as long as transactions don’t conflict and the network grows sufficiently.

 ### How fast is Quilibrium?

-Quilibrium was designed to support ultra-scale applications like social networks and messaging apps fully on-chain.
+Q was designed to support ultra-scale applications like social networks and messaging apps fully on-chain.
 The network has been tested to handle up to 100 million messages per second (MPS).
 While MPS is not exactly the same as transactions per second (TPS), they are closely related.
 The actual TPS depends on the number of nodes available to handle the load.
 Initial estimates, based on previous node count statistics, suggest a realistic upper bound of 1.5–2.5 million TPS.
 Transaction finality: 0.2–10 seconds, depending on transaction complexity and hardware optimization.

 *Note: These figures will need to be confirmed when apps begin to be hosted on Quilibrium, starting with v2.1.*

 ### How does Quilibrium prevent centralization?

-Quilibrium prevents centralization by ensuring consensus doesn’t demand expensive hardware, making it possible for even a Raspberry Pi to handle the necessary calculations.
+Q prevents centralization by ensuring consensus doesn’t demand expensive hardware, making it possible for even a Raspberry Pi to handle the necessary calculations.
 It also embraces a range of hardware types for mining, thanks to the flexible complexity of its applications, opening participation to more users.
 To maintain decentralization, the network enforces minimum replication thresholds for core shards and halts operations if these drop too low, safeguarding data distribution.
 Additionally, its tokenomics are crafted to welcome new miners when the network hits specific milestones, keeping entry barriers low and participation broad.

 *See also this [detailed article](how-does-quilibrium-maintain-decentralization).*

 ### What types of applications can be developed on Quilibrium?

-Quilibrium will be able to host any type of application, but the first generation of applications will probably fall in these categories:
+Q will be able to host any type of application, but the first generation of applications will probably fall in these categories:
 1. Social Media: image hosting, long-form content, social graphs
 2. Financial: tokenized assets, DeFi
 3. Common Web Dev: SPAs, file hosting